spooder-dev/learn-django-with-me/README.md

 2. Choose **“Open with Codespaces”** → **“+ New codespace”**
 3. Wait a few seconds — VS Code will open in your browser.

+Create your own repo on github to follow the lessons.i.e.My Django Project.
+Open it using codespace as explained above and create your project as you follow through the lessons.
+Do not forget to commit so as to not lose your progress.

 ---

 ## 📦 Project Structure